 T: +44(0)7768 401120

-Richard joined the company as a director in December 2008 whilst a senior partner in a mid-tier accounting practice in the City, specialising in SME consultancy and audit services with a particular focus on technology based companies.
-Following successful prototyping and trials in 2012 and retirement from the accounting profession, he has been leading the company's development and commercialisation of its patented technology.
+Richard joined the company as a director whilst a senior partner in a mid-tier accounting practice in the City, specialising in SME consultancy and audit services with a particular focus on technology based companies.
+Following successful prototyping and trials, and retirement from the accounting profession, he has been leading the company's development and commercialisation of its patented technology.
 His ambition is to grow the SSH brand globally and create sustainable value within the company.

 Head of Engineering